Drakensteyn Castle

 Drakensteyn Castle (Dutch: Drakensteyn, sometimes Drakesteijn or Drakestein) is a small castle at 8 Slotlaan in the hamlet of Lage Vuursche, in the municipality of Baarn, Netherlands.
 It is the private residence of Princess Beatrix of the Netherlands, the country's former Queen.

 The royal connection aside, its most distinctive feature is its octagonal shape.
 It is surrounded by a moat that can be crossed via a bridge.
 Its style can be described as Classicist.

 History

-A house called Drakesteijn at this location was first mentioned in 1360, but the current building was constructed in the years 1640–1643 for a Gerard van Reede.
+A house called Drakesteijn at this location was first mentioned in 1360, but the current building was constructed in the years 1640–1643 for a Gerard van Reede Läm.
 In 1634 Drakensteyn was passed to Ernst van Reede.
 In the 17th and 18th centuries the castle changed hands several times.
 The mayor of Utrecht, Paulus Wilhelmus Bosch became the owner of Drakensteyn Castle from 1807 and he and his family owned the house for 150 years until Frederik Lodewijk Bosch van Drakestein sold it to Princess Beatrix.
 Nearby, at 4 Kloosterlaan, is the similarly-named Klein Drakesteijn ("Little Drakesteijn"), which was built in 1780.